callysto/infrastructure/README.md

 ### Binaries

-The `./terraform/bin` directory contains the binaries required to run Terraform.
+The main `./bin` directory contains the binaries required to run Terraform.
 These binaries are bundled in this repository to ensure all project members are using the same version.